k2view-academy/K2View-Academy/academy/Training_Level_1/08_reference(commonDB)_tables/03_commonDB_exercises.md

 The purpose of this exercise is to provide a reference table for new cases of Cov19 and updates numbers and use Fabric to support the international crisis at play.

-You will find a table in the Billing_DB which data is extracted from the health authorities and that provides the following information: States, New cases, New cases per 100K etc ...
+You will find a table in the BILLING_DB which data is extracted from the health authorities and that provides the following information: States, New cases, New cases per 100K etc ...

 We wish to create a Reference table based upon this table, so the Network Operator can send alerts to users roaming in specific states and alert them on the specific table's fields value changes.